 With access to thousands and thousands of new fonts, designers find it difficult to weed out the bad from the good.
-Here are 5 sure-shot ways to select an ideal typeface for just about any project, and how to judge if the font you have known and loved for a while now, is everything is promised to be.

 As students of graphic design, it is drilled in many of our heads that 99% of all scenarios can be tackled with about 5 or 6 ‘default’ typefaces.
 While this can give your design a very distinctive look, it can get a bit monotonous and can make your work look limited if done incorrectly.
 That doesn’t mean that your favorite font isn’t good enough.
 It simply indicates the increasing need for good typography in design.
 Sure, it’s good to stick to a particular ‘palette’ of fonts for the most part, but you can get a lot more versatility out of a single font if learn the fundamentals of type.
 Your favourite type can be tweaked, altered, shaped and spliced to fit a whole host of needs.
 There are many newer fonts in the market today that are just variations of their more staid cousins.
 It is important to make these changes look seamless and like they were part of the letterform to begin with.